TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 </ul>
 ````````````````````````````````

-This means that parsing can proceed in two steps:  first, the block structure of the document can be discerned; second, text lines inside paragraphs, headings, and other block constructs can be parsed for inline structure.
+This means that parsing can proceed in two steps: first, discern the block structure of the document; second, parse text lines inside paragraphs, headings, and other block constructs for inline structure.
 Note that the first step requires processing lines in sequence, but the second can be parallelized, since the inline parsing of one block element does not affect the inline parsing of any other.

 ## Container blocks and leaf blocks